How to look after animals in an emergency

 Animals reacting differently

 Frightened livestock, even very tame ones, can become very resistant to moving, or going in the desired direction when their nervous system is under stress.
-Your safety and that of your family needs to take priority if livestock are unco-operative.
-Practise loading tame livestock on trailers, floats or trucks, even if you never take them anywhere – practising during a disaster isn’t a good strategy.
+Your safety and that of your family needs to take priority if livestock is uncooperative.
+Practice loading tame livestock on trailers, floats or trucks, even if you never take them anywhere – practicing during a disaster isn’t a good strategy.
 Use a separate cage for small pets like cats and dogs.
 Even pets that normally get on well may become aggressive when distressed.

 Consider that in the case of floods or fire there may also be road closures.